 Continuing to move beyond Point 2, the price forms a new low which is higher than the previous one.
 This means that the price is too weak to break the last low and form a lower low.
 This place is our Point 3.
 It completes the 1-2-3 pattern.
 It’s early for entry, though.
-There is still a possibility that we’re looking at price consolidation rather than trend reversal.
+There is still a possibility that we’re looking at price consolidation rather than a trend reversal.
 We need to wait for a Point 2 breakout.

 The price continues to go up and breaks Point 2.
-If we placed a buy stop in Point 2, it would be activated and our trade would be closed by take profit (if we used the standard take profit placement method, i.e. by laying off the distance between Point 1 and Point 2 from Point 3).
+If we placed a buy stop in Point 2, it would be activated and our trade would be closed by taking profit (if we used the standard take profit placement method, i.e. by laying off the distance between Point 1 and Point 2 from Point 3).

 More info on 1-2-3 pattern

 Here are some useful guidelines to help you correctly identify, interpret, and trade a 1-2-3 pattern: